the3x0rcist/packet_sniffer/README.md

 **Description:**

-This is a packet sniffer for network engineers, using Scapy module, to monitor the network for packets.
+This is a packet sniffer for network engineers, using Scapy module for network monitoring.

-This one uses python and if you didn't install python, Make sure you installed it already.
+This one uses python and if you haven't installed python yet, Make sure you install it!

-If you are using a Linux or Mac simply write this in your Terminal:
+If you are using a Linux or Mac simply type this in your Terminal:

 ```sudo apt install python3```
 ```sudo apt install python3-scapy```